 Just this month, our Yakima neighbors in Schneider Springs have been facing a wildfire.
 This year California, Idaho, Montana, Oregon, and even Minnesota have fought severe wildfires.
 Persistent weather patterns indicate that none of us are out of the woods yet; expect even more fires to erupt before the rains come.
 If your home has been damaged by flames or smoke drifts, you’ll need some help restoring it.

 Each year, wildfires consume homes in the wildland-urban interface (WUI)–areas where homes are built near or among lands prone to wildfire.
 If brush around the homes were cleared and defensible space was created around structures, as many as 80 percent of homes might be saved.
 During this 2021 fire season, be diligent about managing your vegetation and encourage your neighbors as well.
 Our fire damage restoration team offers some helpful tools:

-After a fire, usually carpets and drywall need to be replaced.
-Some mirrors, metal items and tiles might be damaged.
+After a fire, carpets and drywall need to be replaced.
+Some mirrors, metal items, and tiles might be damaged.
 Depending on your conditions, the Clean Image fire damage restoration experts will attempt to save any salvageable building materials to save you time and money.

 Both surfaces and the air inside a building can be tested for CBPs.
 Testing should be performed, whenever possible, by a Certified Industrial Hygienist with specialization in air sampling, health risk analysis, and toxicology.
 These CIH’s results might be used to prove to your insurance that smoke damage is present.
 Ask the Clean Image fire damage restoration team for advice about this process.

-Clean Image Services is a Kittitas County, family-owned cleaning and restoration company with nearly 20 years of experience: evaluating the loss, testing damaged materials, selecting the best restoration techniques, coordinating with insurance companies.
+Clean Image Services is a Yakima, family-owned cleaning and fire damage restoration company with nearly 20 years of experience: evaluating the loss, testing damaged materials, selecting the best restoration techniques, and coordinating with insurance companies.